jvsiddharth/docbot/README.md

 # docbot
 Trains GPT chat model on a pdf of your choice.
-Use a small pdf file, uses inference apis of huggingface and openai gpt chat model.
+Use a small pdf file,
+uses inference apis of huggingface and openai gpt chat model, UI made using streamlit.